-Common use cases for sedation in the ER and PreHospital include: rapid sequence intubation; agitation/delerium; procedural sedation; trauma.
-Engstrom, et al., (2023) note that in the case of RSI the choice of induction agent is critical when dealing with patients in shock or more specifically sepsis (etomidate performed slightly better than ketamine in this context).
+Common use cases for sedation in the ER and pre-hospital include: rapid sequence intubation; agitation/delirium; procedural sedation; trauma.
+Engstrom et al., (2023) assert that in the case of RSI, the choice of induction agent is critical when dealing with patients in shock or more specifically sepsis (etomidate performed slightly better than ketamine in this context).
 The recommendation is to exercise "caution when using ketamine in patients that may be catecholamine depleted on presentation and subject to hypotension and myocardial depression with ketamine use".
-The authors note that there might be a discrepancy in the data: "One reason for the unexpected increase in hypotension found with ketamine in these two studies could be from its increased use in patients who were already hypotensive or at high risk of hypotension compared to the etomidate cohort."
-(Engstrom, et al., 2023)
+The authors note: "One reason for the unexpected increase in hypotension found with ketamine in these two studies could be from its increased use in patients who were already hypotensive or at high risk of hypotension compared to the etomidate cohort."
+Engstrom et al., (2023)

-Engstrom, et al., (2023) indicate uncertainty for this hypotensive effect - "The mechanism of hypotension in septic patients receiving ketamine remains to be elucidated" - but there are a number of studies which point to this phenomenon.
+Engstrom et al., (2023) indicate uncertainty for this hypotensive effect - "The mechanism of hypotension in septic patients receiving ketamine remains to be elucidated" - but there are several studies that point to this phenomenon.

-Sharif et al., (2024) in their meta-analysis of procedural sedation and analgesia in ER and ICU considered over 8,000 patients looking at recovery time, adverse affects and patient success.
-The study considered a number of combinations of midazolam, opiates, ketamine, propofol, etomidate, and dexmedetomidine.
+Sharif et al., (2024) in their meta-analysis of procedural sedation and analgesia in ER and ICU considered over 8,000 patients looking at recovery time, adverse effects, and patient success.
+The study considered several combinations of midazolam, opiates, ketamine, propofol, etomidate, and dexmedetomidine.
 In the conclusion "Compared with midazolam-opioids for procedural sedation and analgesia in the acute care setting, ketamine was associated with fewer respiratory adverse events, sedation recovery time is shortest with propofol, and patient satisfaction is highest using a combination of ketamine-propofol.
 Compared with ketamine-propofol, propofol-opioids may be associated with higher rates of respiratory and cardiac adverse events, and probably fewer gastrointestinal adverse events."
-(Sharif et al., 2024)
+(Sharif et al., (2024)

-McKinley, et al., (2021) in a large study at a tertiary-care, academic ED, where ketamine was used for "indications of agitation, procedural sedation, rapid sequence intubation, pain, sedation, seizure, status asthmaticus, and unknown" it was found to be versatile, safe and effective with less than 5% adverse effects reported.
+McKinley et al., (2021) in a large study at a tertiary-care, academic ED, where ketamine was used for "indications of agitation, procedural sedation, rapid sequence intubation, pain, sedation, seizure, status asthmaticus, and unknown" it was found to be versatile, safe and effective with less than 5% adverse effects reported.

-Ketamine has a similar profile in prehospital studies - in one case over 11,000 patients in pre and in hospital care (roughly 50% for pain and trauma; 34% for agitation/AMS; 13% for cardiopulmonary issues and the rest for seizures).
-Adverse effects were tracked specifically hypoxic effect (8.4%) and hypercapnia (17.2%).
+Ketamine has a similar profile in prehospital studies - in one case over 11,000 patients in pre and in-hospital care (roughly 50% for pain and trauma; 34% for agitation/AMS; 13% for cardiopulmonary issues and the rest for seizures).
+Adverse effects were tracked specifically hypoxia (8.4%) and hypercapnia (17.2%).
 There were 8 deaths where ketamine could not be ruled out as a cause (0.07%).
-(Fernandez,et al., 2021)
+Fernandez et al., (2021)